algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 ### Files and folders architecture

-Each folders' and files' name will be in ```kebab-case```, except for the files used as illustration or ressources in the main documents of the project.
+Each folder and file name will be in ```kebab-case```, except for the files used as illustrations or resources in the main documents of the project.
 Also, the folder and its .ino file where is contained the firmware will follow the ```snake_case```.
 ```
 Root/
 ├── src/